The short answer is “yes”.

 Small business owners and managers are often wary being tied into lengthy contracts, and there’s a misconception that leasing involves exactly that type of situation, where you’re at risk because you’re creating a medium-term obligation.

-It’s a misconception, because most of our customers are surprised at how many types of leasing products are available.
+It’s a misconception, because most of our customers are surprised at how many types of finance products are available.
 It’s not just regular monthly or quarterly payments like you have with a personal car or washing machine.
 There’s flexibility to adapt to your business, in terms of the payment amounts and the structure.

 This is particularly beneficial if you’re looking at equipment where technology advances quickly, because leasing becomes an affordable way to upgrade on a regular basis.
 At the end of the lease, you have the opportunity to renew or trade up so you can capitalise on innovation.